Future Girls @ The Beach Mentoring Program

 - Exposure to various engineering careers

-Women Engineers @ the Beach, co-produced with the CSULB section of the Society of Women Engineers, inspires young women to pursue engineering careers.
+Women Engineers @ the Beach, co-produced with the CSULB Society of Women Engineers chapter, inspires young women to pursue engineering careers.
 Each semester, 200-400 female students from Southern California high schools, visit the CSULB College of Engineering to meet faculty, gain hands-on experience, and tour the engineering labs.

 The U.S. is in critical need of trained technology professionals to join the workforce.
 According to the President's Council of Advisors on Science & Technology, the U.S. must increase the number of STEM graduates by 34 percent to meet the increased demand for STEM graduates.

 Women represent a vastly untapped talent pool.
-Currently, women comprise only 18 percent of the engineering workforce.
-As of 2012, women were awarded about 19 percent of undergraduate degrees and 23 percent of graduate degrees.
-A lack of female engineering role models, misconceptions of what it's like to be an engineer, and having fewer technical problem-solving opportunities through K-12 compared to men are believed to be contributing factors to fewer women studying engineering.
+Currently, women comprise only 18 percent of the engineering workforce and earn about 20 percent of engineering degrees.
+A lack of female engineering role models, misconceptions of what it's like to be an engineer, and having fewer technical problem-solving opportunities through K-12 are believed to be contributing factors to fewer women studying engineering.
 As of fall 2014, 16 percent of CSULB engineering students were women.